-We have completed a series of predictive in vitro screening tests of the MT-1002 and MT-2002 therapeutic conjugates against the Zika and Dengue viruses, which included infectivity and viral replication inhibition effectiveness as well as dose finding studies and mechanisms of action, the latter based on conjugate structures.
+We have now completed an expanded series of predictive in vitro screening tests of the MT-1002 and MT-2002 therapeutic conjugates against the Zika and Dengue viruses, which included infectivity and viral replication inhibition effectiveness as well as dose finding studies and mechanisms of action, the latter based on conjugate structures.
 We have also completed a series of predictive in vivo screening tests of the MT-1002 and MT-2002 therapeutic conjugates against Leishmaniosis, which included host cell targeting and killing effectiveness as well as dose finding studies and mechanisms of action.
-The results from these evaluations were positive and have provided a basis for moving forward with in vivo testing of the selected conjugates.
-We have selected a collaborator for these in vivo studies, which will take place over the next four months.
+A portion of the results from the in vivo Leishmaniosis study, completed in conjunction with the National Institute of Allergy and Infectious Diseases/NIH, was recently accepted for publication in the Journal of Experimental Medicine.
+The results from all evaluations were positive and have provided a basis for moving forward with additional in vivo testing of the selected conjugates.
+We have selected collaborators for these in vivo studies, which we expect will take place over the next four to six months.
 We will provide updates as information becomes available on future testing.